-Figure 9: Improved tyloses detection/quantification.
+Figure 20: Improved tyloses detection/quantification.
 Colored outlines in A (xy-axis) and B (yz-axis) correspond with C to help orient the viewer.
-Tyloses (highlighted in yellow) are relatively small and rare features relative to empty vessels on the xy-axis, and can easily be confused with interconnected vessels, yet appear more distinctly in the yz-axis.
+Tyloses (highlighted in yellow) are small and rare features relative to empty vessels on the xy-axis, and can easily be confused with interconnected vessels, yet appear more distinctly in the yz-axis.
+D, longitudinal slices on the yz-axis can be used to train machine learning algorithms to automatically classify vessels containing tyloses for high throughput analysis.

-Figure 10: ImageJ orthogonal views of tyloses in Chardonnay (early timepoint) vines inoculated with wild type (Temecula 1), $\Delta engXCAI$, or PBS (negative control).
+Figure 21: ImageJ orthogonal views of tyloses in Chardonnay (early timepoint) vines inoculated with wild-type Temecula 1, $\Delta engXCAI$ , or PBS (negative control).
 Colored arrows on tranverse image slices (top) correspond to highlighted vessels of same color on the longitudinal image slices (bottom), cut from the vertical green line in the transverse image.
 Empty vessels appear dark gray, while tyloses appear as highly branched membranes within vessel elements.
 PBS buffer treatment exhibits no tylose formation.